landonb/nark/docs/concepts.rst

 Ongoing Fact
-   An *ongoing* (or *endless*) Fact has no end time, and its start time is at or after all other Facts' end times.
+   An *ongoing* (or *endless*) Fact has no end time, and its start time is at or after any (all) other Facts' end times.

-   There can be at most one ongoing Fact in the data store, and if it exists, it's the latest Fact timewise amongst all others.
+   There can be at most one ongoing Fact in the data store, and if it exists, it's the latest Fact chronologically.

    - In Legacy Hamster, the user could save any Fact without an end time.
-     And sometimes the application did so by accident (read: bug).
+     And sometimes the application did so by accident (*read: bug*).
      But having more than one unclosed Fact wreaks havoc when trying to do interesting things with the data, such as generating reports, or compiling statistics.
-So ``nark`` imposes a limit of one such open-ended Fact.
+So |nark|_ imposes a limit of one such open-ended Fact.
-     Also, when upgrading a legacy database, ``nark`` will close any open Facts it finds (making them *momentaneous* Facts instead).
+     Also, when upgrading a legacy database, |nark|_ will close any open Facts it finds (making them *momentaneous* Facts instead).

    - In stalled |hamster-lib|_, the ongoing Fact was instead called the